Love Island 2023 odds: Who is the favourite to win top boy?

 Love Island 2023 summer is now well underway.
 Here are the latest odds for who will win top boy.

-After a special winter series of ITV series Love Island, the popular reality show has returned for its summer series and has already had plenty of drama and dumpings.
+Following the limited edition winter series of ITV hit Love Island, the popular reality show returned for its regular summer slot and has already had plenty of drama and dumpings.

-Now into the Casa Amor stage of proceedings, the final is creeping into the minds of the contestants and the audience, with each of us now developing a favourite.
+The Casa Amor stage of proceedings has sent the Villa into a frenzy and with the final is creeping into the minds of the contestants and the audience, no one is yet clear who could win this summer’s show.

 Here are the latest odds for who is expected to be top boy in Love Island 2023.